wangyiyuyang/SPOmiAlign/README.md

 ## Data

 The prepared tutorial data are available from Google Drive.
-Download the archive from the link below and use it as the input data for the notebooks in `Tutorial/`.
+Download the archive from the link below and use it as the input data in `Data/`.
+Users can put your data in `Data/` when using SPOmiAlign for your task.

 [https://drive.google.com/file/d/17j39rTAISwuH-kL3H0hnvzTG15Zo_xSK/view?usp=sharing](https://drive.google.com/file/d/1Yd4iRdPewefABQdpaVC10noy0DNl3T_r/view?usp=sharing)